akka/akka-diagnostics/docs/src/main/paradox/config-checker.md

 ### maximum-frame-size

 ```
 You have configured maximum-frame-size to [2097152 bytes].
 We recommend against sending too large messages, since that may cause other messages to be delayed.
 For example, it's important that failure detector heartbeat messages have a chance to get through without too long delays.
 Try to split up large messages into smaller chunks, or use another communication channel (HTTP, Akka IO) for large payloads.
-Related config properties: [akka.remote.netty.tcp.maximum-frame-size = 2MiB].
-Corresponding default values: [akka.remote.netty.tcp.maximum-frame-size = 128000b].
+Related config properties: [akka.remote.artery.advanced.maximum-frame-size = 2MiB].
+Corresponding default values: [akka.remote.artery.advanced.maximum-frame-size = 128000b].
 You may disable this check by adding [maximum-frame-size] to configuration string list akka.diagnostics.checker.disabled-checks.
 ```

 ### default-remote-dispatcher-size